-Hasbro bucks glum holiday trend with strong profit, sales beat
+Hasbro's record holiday quarter lifts shares to all-time high

-Hasbro Inc (HAS.O), the No. 2 U.S. toymaker, bucked the glum holiday-quarter trend, as it reported better-than-expected quarterly revenue and profit, helped by strong demand for Disney princess dolls and board games.
+Hasbro Inc (HAS.O), the No. 2 U.S. toymaker, reported record holiday-quarter revenue, helped by strong demand for Disney princess dolls and its board games, sending the company's shares up 17 percent to an all-time high.

-The toymaker's shares rose nearly 9 percent to $90.00 in premarket trading on Monday, on track to open at a record high.

-Hasbro won the lucrative contract for dolls based on Disney's princesses such as Cinderella and Snow White from Mattel in 2014 and started selling the toys in 2016.
+Hasbro's sales have got a boost since the company, which has traditionally focused on boys' toys, won a lucrative contract for dolls based on Walt Disney Co's (DIS.N) princesses such as Cinderella and Frozen's Elsa from Mattel Inc (MAT.O) in 2014.

-The company said revenue from toys in the girls category jumped 52 percent, as demand for dolls based on Walt Disney Co's (DIS.N) Cinderella and Frozen rose significantly in the fourth quarter ended Dec.
+The company, which started selling the dolls in 2016, said revenue from the girls category jumped 52 percent in the fourth quarter ended Dec.
 25.

 Global sales of its board games also rose 11 percent, driven by demand for its franchise brand Magic: The Gathering and also Pie Face.